BlinkDL/RWKV-LM/README.md

 See the release for a 27M params model on enwik8 with 0.72 BPC(dev).
 Run run.py in https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN :)

-See https://github.com/BlinkDL/RWKV-v2-RNN-Pile for models trained on the Pile.
+See https://github.com/BlinkDL/RWKV-v2-RNN-Pile for models trained on the Pile and the latest code.
 Read the inference code in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/blob/main/src/model.py first :)

 ## How it works